-No: Degree Programme Selection Criteria 1 B.Sc. in Business Information Systems (Special) Students are selected directly at 2 B.Com (Special) hasis of their performance at the 3 B.Sc.
+No: Degree Programme Selection Criteria 1 B.Sc. in Business Information Systems (Special) Students are selected directly at 2 B.Com (Special) the university entrance on the basis of their performance at the 3 B.Sc.
 Estate Management and Valuation (Special) the university entrance on the basis of their performance at the G.C.E.
 (Advanced Level) Examination by the UGC.
 4 B.Sc.
 Management (Public) (Special) Examination by the UGC.
 5 B.Sc.
 Accounting (Special) 6 B.Sc.
 Business Administration (Special) Students are firstly selected to the FMSC under the heading of 'Management' and thereafter, in the year one, second semester of 7 B.Sc.
 Business Administration (Business Economics) (Special) 'Management' and thereafter in 8 B.Sc.
 Operations and Technology Management (Special) the year one, second semester of 9 B.Sc.
 Finance (Special) the common programme, the students are selected to these 10 B.Sc.
 Entrepreneurship (Special) students are selected to these 11 B.Sc.
-Human Resource Management (Special) programmes based on criteria given in page 180.
+Human Resource Management (Special) programmes based on criteria given in page 184.
 12 B.Sc.
-Marketing Management (Special) 8
+Marketing Management (Special) 0 1 0 10